IIIT-ECell/website_2019/_posts/articles/2025-02-05-delhivery-case-study.md

 The Indian e-commerce revolution had its modest beginnings with online ticket bookings by the Indian Railways in 2002.
 However, the true turning point came with Flipkart's entry into online book sales in 2007.
 As the industry evolved, embracing various models like B2C marketplaces and inventory-led platforms, logistics emerged as the linchpin enabling its expansion.
 Flipkart's introduction of Cash on Delivery (CoD) in 2010 ignited unprecedented growth, transforming the online shopping experience for millions of Indians.

-In this dynamic landscape, Delhivery was born in 2010, founded by a small team of 5: Sahil Barua, Suraj Saharan, Mohit Tandon, Bhavesh Manglani and Kapil Bharati**.** Initially serving as a last-mile delivery partner for local eateries in Gurugram, Delhivery quickly recognized the potential of e-commerce and pivoted to align itself with emerging online platforms like Urbantouch and Healthkart.
+In this dynamic landscape, Delhivery was born in 2010, founded by a small team of 5: Sahil Barua, Suraj Saharan, Mohit Tandon, Bhavesh Manglani and Kapil Bharati.
+Initially serving as a last-mile delivery partner for local eateries in Gurugram, Delhivery quickly recognized the potential of e-commerce and pivoted to align itself with emerging online platforms like Urbantouch and Healthkart.

 Delhivery's journey took off rapidly.
 By the end of 2011, its shipment volumes surged, underscoring its pivotal role in India's e-commerce ecosystem.
 The introduction of CoD brought both challenges and opportunities, prompting Delhivery to innovate and ensure smooth transactions and customer satisfaction.

-## **An innovation driven business model**
+## An innovation driven business model

 Delhivery expanded with the increasing demands of India’s growing logistic sector using its innovative business model, which revolves around leveraging technology to streamline logistics operations.
 Some of the key aspects are as follows: